Perhaps the most common songwriting mistake that I’ve seen kill a song…

 A few of the things that have helped me create more believable better songs…

-Join an organization like SongTown that will support your craft.
-Seek out pro mentors.
-Take a class where you can share your songs and get positive critiques.
+Join an organization like SongTown where members and pros will support your craft.
+Take a class where you can share your songs and get positive pro critiques.
+Read a book like Marty Dodson’s “Song Building.”
 I did not learn to be successful with my writing overnight but once I mastered these elements, they have taken me farther than my dreams thought possible.

 Write on! ~Clay